geoschem/geos-chem-shared-docs/supplemental-guides/debug-guide.rst

 Isolate the error to a particular operation
 ===========================================

-If you are not sure where a GEOS-Chem error is occurring, turn off one operation (transport, chemistry, dry deposition, etc.) one at a time in the :file:`geoschem_config.yml` configuration file, and rerun your simulation.
+If you are not sure where a :program:`GEOS-Chem` error is occurring, turn off operations (such as transport, chemistry, dry deposition, etc.) one at a time in the :file:`geoschem_config.yml` configuration file, and rerun your simulation.

-Similarly, if you are debugging a HEMCO error, turn off different emissions inventories and extensions one at a time in the :file:`HEMCO_Config.rc` file and rerun your simulation.
+Similarly, if you are debugging a :program:`HEMCO` error, turn off different emissions inventories and extensions one at a time in the :file:`HEMCO_Config.rc` file, and rerun your simulation.

+Repeating this process should eventually lead you to the source of the error.

 .. _debug-guide-debug-flags: